lsst-tstn/tstn-034/index.rst

 Service Architecture
 ====================

+existing RSP functionalities...

-Catcher would be a service built on top of existing influxDB and LSP functionality, with ancillary support from LOVE, the OCPS backend and LSP infrastucture.
+Catcher would be a service built on top of existing RSP functionalities, with ancillary support from LOVE, the OCPS backend and RSP infrastucture (InfluxDB is part of Sasquatch which is part of the RSP).
-It will mostly rely on `flux`_ scripts and `influxDB task`_ to execute operations based on data streams from the EFD.
+It will mostly rely on `Flux`_ scripts and `InfluxDB task`_ to execute operations based on data streams from the EFD bucket.
 The results can be persisted in the EFD, as well as summary information to be shown on LOVE.